Cash assets

 - Can earn a higher fixed rate than savings accounts.

-- Suitable when you have a known expense within 3–12 months.
+- Suitable when you have a known expense within 3–12 months, but not immediately.

 - Excess cash beyond this buffer should be directed to higher-return, tax-efficient investments (e.g. ETFs, super).